sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

 data.

-The SDMX Information Model provides for the structuring not only of data, but also of “reference” metadata.
+The SDMX Information Model provides for the structuring not only of data, but also of "reference" metadata.
 While these reference metadata structures exist independent of the data and its structural metadata, they are often linked.
 The SDMX Information Model provides for the attachment of reference metadata to any part of the data or structural